jeka-kiselyov/ethtplink/README.md

 # ethtplink
 node.js daemon to reboot mining rigs using TP-Link HS100/HS110 sockets in case of issues mining on ethermine.org

-Reboots rigs (switching off and then on TPLink smart sockets) if rig was not active in last 20 minutes.
+Reboots rigs (switching off and then on TPLink smart socket) if rig was not active in last 20 minutes.

 ### Installation